-The 2023 report is alarming, because it indicates declines of greater than 60% since 2010 for both Hermit Thrush and White-throated Sparrow—two species that are declining essentially everywhere they breed in the United States.
+The 2024 report is alarming, because it indicates continued declines of greater than 50% since 2010 for both Hermit Thrush and White-throated Sparrow—two species that are declining essentially everywhere they breed in the United States.
 Many species’ distribution models have predicted that species whose core populations occur at mid-elevations (e.g., Swainson’s and Hermit Thrush) may temporarily benefit from climate change by following warming patterns to higher elevations as their preferred climate envelope shifts upslope into newly-suitable(-to-them) habitat.
 That most of the mid-elevation and spruce-fir bird species show declining trends, suggests that there may be actually be fewer species than hypothesized that are poised to benefit from climate disruption at higher elevations.

-Mean annual population trends and population change (with 80% Bayesian credible intervals [CRI]) for the 10 avian species and Red Squirrel monitored through Mountain Birdwatch from 2010 through 2023.
+Mean annual population trends and population change (with 80% Bayesian credible intervals [CRI]) for the 10 avian species and Red Squirrel monitored through Mountain Birdwatch from 2010 through 2024.
 The color of the dot proceeding the mean annual trend estimate indicates the direction and confidence of the trend: (strong evidence for a negative trend), (weak evidence for a negative trend), (weak evidence for a positive trend), or (strong evidence for a positive trend).
-Strong evidence is suggested for a trend when the 80% CRI does not overlap zero.Species | Mean annual trend (%) | Trend (80% CRI) | Probability of decrease | Probability of increase | Population change (%) 2010-2023 | Population change (80% CRI) |
+Strong evidence is suggested for a trend when the 80% CRI does not overlap zero.
+The trend is the annual percentage that a population has (on average) changed each year since 2010, while the population change is the total estimated population percentage change over all years.
+These estimates have uncertainty, of course, which one can evaluate by examining the credible intervals and the probability that the population has declined probability of decrease) or increased (probability of increase) since 2010.Species | Mean annual trend (%) | Trend (80% CRI) | Probability of decrease | Probability of increase | Population change (%) 2010-2023 | Population change (80% CRI) |

 ---|---|---|---|---|---|---|